nicholas0417/Machine-Learning-AutoCar/README.md

 ## E. How to use it

 1. in Computer side.
- a. a website page which broadcasts the image while  the Autocar was self-driving
+ * a website page which broadcasts the image while  the Autocar was self-driving
- b. mlp/xml : the training data we trained
+ * mlp/xml : the training data we trained
- c. training learning : mpl/training & mlp/predict
+ * training learning : mpl/training & mlp/predict
- d. training : collect training data
+ * training : collect training data
- e. ip search
+ * ip search

 2. in Raspberry pi side :
- a.
-New rpi client with flask
+ * New rpi client with flask

 3. in Arduino side :
- a.
-Logic bluetooth for car resistor
+ * Logic bluetooth for car resistor

 ### Youtube Link :  https://youtu.be/7X3QvIdIIkQ